ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Device Specifications in Master Data

-On receiving request to add Device Specifications with the input parameters (name, brand, model, dtype_code, min_driver_ver, descr, lang_code and is_active), the system Stores the Device Specifications in the DB
+On receiving request to add Device Specifications with the input parameters (name, brand, model, dtype_code, min_driver_ver, descr, lang_code and is_active), the system Stores the Device Specifications in the Database

 1. While storing the device specifications the system Validates if all required input parameters have been received as listed below for each specific request